• Skip to main content

 Why You Will Love This Ground Pork Stir Fry Recipe:

 • It is so easy to whip up!
-Don't be intimidated by a homemade teriyaki stir fry--it's so much easier than you think.
+Don’t be intimidated by a homemade teriyaki stir fry–it’s so much easier than you think.
 A rich, delicious sauce is ready in minutes and pretty hard to mess up!

 • A great option to meal prep.
 I often will make this recipe early in the week and then make little rice bowls that are ready to go.
 That way a good meal is just minutes away when someone is super hungry.